The Singing and the Silence: Birds in Contemporary Art

 The Singing and the Silence: Birds in Contemporary Art brings together more than a dozen artists who employ avian imagery as a conduit for understanding contemporary culture.
 Unlike historical examples of avian art that focus on the science of birds or their symbolism in religion, myth and legend, artists today are turning their attention to the “life of the skies” as a way to interrogate and interpret our own earthbound existence.
 At its core, this exhibition is not about birds, but about what birds tell us about human behavior.
 The exhibition explores how we identify and describe birds; what they reveal about our evolving relationship with the environment, and our competing impulses to control and conserve nature; the significance birds have in our imaginative and emotional lives as emblems of the great American wilderness; why the search for avian life has become a sacred ritual in secular society, and how it effects the way we see ourselves as individuals and as a society.

 The Singing and the Silence: Birds in Contemporary Art will include 50 paintings, drawings, photographs, and sculptures from public and private collections.
-Featured artists include David Beck, Rachel Berwick, Lorna Bieber, Barbara Bosworth, Joann Brennan, Petah Coyne, Walton Ford, Roni Horn, Paula McCartney, James Prosek, Laurel Roth, Fred Tomaselli, and Tom Uttech.
+Featured artists include David Beck, Rachel Berwick, Lorna Bieber, Barbara Bosworth, Joann Brennan, Petah Coyne, Walton Ford, Paula McCartney, James Prosek, Laurel Roth, Fred Tomaselli, and Tom Uttech.

 The exhibition is organized by Joanna Marsh, The James Dicke Curator of Contemporary Art.